wulfshadow/Group-Web-Scraper/README.md

 # Group Web Scraper
+(Note: the "All Code" file is the final working scraper.)

 This is a group project for school.
 We need to create a group web scraper that compares two files to see if they differ.